 Grocery shopping can seem intimidating, especially if it’s something you haven’t practiced much.

 And while going to the store might seem like a chore, it is a key component of nourishing your body.
 Good meals start with good ingredients.

 And good ingredients don’t just magically appear in our refrigerators.
 Unless you live on a farm or have your own garden, for most of us they come from the GROCERY STORE.
 Through working with clients, I have found that a lot of people forget a key component to getting food on the table or a lunch packed every day… a successful trip to the grocery store!

-Here are a few ‘grocery rules’ that can help you stay more organized, eat healthier throughout the week, and make sure you aren’t stuck ordering take out every week!
+Here are a few ‘grocery guidelines’ that can help you stay more organized, eat healthier throughout the week, and make sure you aren’t stuck ordering take out every week!